armin-reichert/pacman-javafx/README.md

   - `pacman-ui-fx-2d_1.0.exe` (in `pacman-javafx\pacman-ui-fx-2d\target`)
   - `pacman-ui-fx-3d_1.0.exe` (in `pacman-javafx\pacman-ui-fx-3d\target`)

-To be able to create the installers you need the additional tools as described in the [JavaPackager documentation](https://github.com/fvarrui/JavaPackager/blob/master/docs/windows-tools-guide.md).
+To be able to create the installers you need to have [Inno Setup](https://jrsoftware.org/isinfo.php) and [WIX toolset](https://wixtoolset.org/) installed as described in the [JavaPackager documentation](https://github.com/fvarrui/JavaPackager/blob/master/docs/windows-tools-guide.md).
+(I also had to add the paths "C:\Program Files (x86)\WiX Toolset v3.11\bin" and "C:\Program Files (x86)\Inno Setup 6" to my PATH variable.)

 ## How to use

 Starting the game and switching game variant: